 Kent Wedding Photographer

-Mark and Sam were married on the 13th of July 2013, at Sidley, East Sussex.
+Mark and Sam were married at Sidley, East Sussex.
 They asked me to photograph the entire wedding, from the bride's arrival, the ceremony, the signing of the register, and throughout the reception.

 The reception was held a short distance away, so I was able to get there before the couple, and also the majority of the guests.
 I took as many images of the event as possible.